sitemule/ILEastic/README.md

 # ILEastic
-It is a self contained web application server for the ILE environment on IBMi running microservices.
+It is a self contained web application server for the ILE environment on IBM i running microservices.

 ILEastic is a service program that provides a simple, blazing fast programmable HTTP server for your application so you easy can plug your RPG code into a services infrastructure or make simple web applications without the need of any third party webserver products.